imesense/landing-boilerplate/README.md

 - `yarn start` - Start production server (for server-side rendering sites).
 - `yarn rebuild` - Rebuild all dependencies.
 - `yarn favicons` - Create favicons of all sizes (before use script place original favicon with size 192 and larger in `./public/images/favicons/base.png`).
+- `yarn https-htaccess {domain}` - Create .htaccess file for redirect to HTTPS of domain.